 The Alaska King salmon is the only Pacific salmon with both black mouth and black gums.

 King salmon spawn in relatively deep, fast moving freshwater rivers.

 In Alaska, King salmon eggs generally hatch in the late winter or early spring.
-After emerging from the gravel, the fry divide into two groups, ocean-type and stream-type (most common in Alaska).
-Ocean-type fry undergo smoltification and migrate to the ocean.
-Stream-type fry remain in the freshwater for one full year before undergoing smoltification and heading for the ocean.
+After emerging from the gravel, the fry divides into two groups, ocean-type and stream-type (most common in Alaska).
+Ocean-type fry undergoes smoltification and migrate to the ocean.
+Stream-type fry remains in the freshwater for one full year before undergoing smoltification and heading for the ocean.

 King salmon return to the freshwater river where they were spawned between May and July.
 Each river usually has only one run of King salmon.